AoIR Flashpoint Symposium – 3-4 Sept 2020

-AoIR is excited to introduce our first South American event!
-The 2020 AoIR Flash Point Symposium, will be held on 17 April 2020, at Unisinos.
-Porto Alegre, Brazil.
+AoIR is excited to introduce our first Virtual South American event!
+The 2020 AoIR Flash Point Symposium, will be held virtually on 3-4 September 2020.
 The theme of the conference, Digital Transformations: Polarization, media manipulation, and resistance, seeks to discuss political polarization and media manipulation, focusing on their effects on young democracies of Latin American and Brazil in the context of digital transformations.
 Most Latin American countries, such as Brazil, Chile, and Argentina, have a history of several years of violent dictatorships.
 Much of these periods were marked by censorship and mass media manipulation.
 In recent years, social media brought the opportunity for people to organize themselves around political participation, offered them more information and the tools to make public demands directly to congressmen and congresswomen.
 However, social media have also played an important role in the crisis these young democracies face today, as it also provides a space for hate speech, intolerance, and extremization.
 At the same time, a myriad of social media practices that revolve around digital transformations and expressions promote different, positive agendas, covering a broad range of everyday activities, sociabilities and subjectivities in various platforms such as YouTube, Twitter, Instagram, etc. The #AoIR Flashpoint Symposium 2020 welcomes contributions that address the themes above, including but not limited to the following questions:

 - How digital media impact polarization and democracy in Latin America?